miptleha/miptleha-blog/_posts/2020-03-12-Skate to ski training system.md

 ## Phase 1

+Once you’ve
+got the basics of movement and stopping down, you’re ready for Phase 1.
 In Phase 1 the focus is on creating a solid foundation for the work ahead.
-If you are brand new to inline skating, before starting Phase 1 you should go to the Skating Basics section on rollerblade.com before proceeding.
-Once you’ve got the basics of movement and stopping down, you’re ready for Phase 1.

 ### A-Frame turn